bonkmaykrQ/tourbot/readme.md

 - [ ] New User Recognition and Welcome

 # Runtime Requirements
-- An active internet connection
+- An active IPv4 internet connection
+- A valid Worlds.com account which you registered using the WorldsPlayer
-- A computer running Linux or any other compatible UNIX derivative
+- Linux or any other compatible UNIX derivative
 - The latest version of glibc
     - The actual version required will depend on the version of glibc linked during compile time.
     I compile Tourbot on Arch-based distributions which usually have the latest version.
     If you use a distro such as Ubuntu or Debian then you may need to compile the bot yourself.
+- A working brain

 # Building Requirements
 - CMake